jesselau76/ebook-GPT-translator/README.md

 - The code converts PDF and EPUB files to text using the pdfminer and ebooklib libraries, respectively.
 - The code provides an option to output bilingual text.
 - The code provides a progress bar to show the progress of PDF/EPUB to text conversion and translation
+- Test function available.
+Only translate 3 short texts to save your API usage with --test.

 ## Configuration